dbos-inc/dbos-demo-apps/typescript/nextjs-calendar/README.md

 # Welcome to DBOS Task Scheduler!
 DBOS Task Scheduler is a full-stack app built with [Next.js](https://nextjs.org/) and [DBOS](https://dbos.dev).
 It serves as both a demo for learning DBOS concepts and a template for building your own DBOS-powered Next.js applications.
 If you like the idea of a cloud-based task scheduler with a calendar UI, you can easily [customize it with your own tasks](#task-code) and deploy it to [DBOS Cloud](https://www.dbos.dev/dbos-cloud) for free.

-## Why Use Next.js With DBOS?
+## Why Add DBOS To a Next.js Application?
-Combining DBOS Transact with Next.js offers a powerful backend and frontend pairing that is easily deployed to DBOS Cloud.

-While DBOS Transact provides durable backend execution, it does not include a user interface.
-Next.js is an excellent complement, offering a [React](https://react.dev/)-based UI, [server-side rendering (SSR)](https://nextjs.org/docs/pages/building-your-application/rendering/server-side-rendering) for performance, and [server actions](https://nextjs.org/docs/app/building-your-application/data-fetching/server-actions-and-mutations) for convenient data fetching and interaction.

 Existing Next.js hosting options focus on serverless, CDN-heavy applications.
-Running Next.js with DBOS Transact on DBOS Cloud unlocks additional benefits:
+Running Next.js with DBOS Transact in a suitable hosting environment (such as DBOS Cloud) unlocks additional benefits:
 - Lightweight durable execution – DBOS [workflows](https://docs.dbos.dev/typescript/tutorials/workflow-tutorial) run to completion exactly once.
 - Background tasks and WebSockets – Keep execution and state across UI calls, with the ability to send results back to the client.
 - External systems integration – [Place calls to external services](https://docs.dbos.dev/typescript/tutorials/step-tutorial) with much simpler error recovery.